kiskoza/motion-led/README.md

 ### Prerequisites

-You need to install `python` to use PlatformIO and `nodejs` to run Webpacker.
+You need to install `python` to use PlatformIO and `nodejs` + `yarn` to run Webpacker.
 Best way to do is install via asdf version manager.

 ```
-asdf plugin-add python
+asdf plugin add python
-asdf plugin-add nodejs
+asdf plugin add nodejs
+asdf plugin add yarn
 asdf install
-npm install yarn -g
 ```

 We need to install required packages